 ... started as a WWII Bomber Pilot, was later a 4-star's exec followed by PA jobs at Hq 7th AF & Hq TAC.
 Includes riveting accounts of some of his 45 B-17 missions over Germany.

 ... recalls WW II missions in the South Pacific, creating troop (internal) info program, being a "Unification" PIO, early Strike Command growing pains, and provides critical insight into MAC-V & OASD/PA machinations during Vietnam.

 ... recounts the varied USAF career of a New Orleans newspaperman working with the Selective Service, Army National Guard, Japanese WWII POW's, aviation news media, Korean War, Hollywood and Tokyo's "Tuesday Musical Society."

 ... the first PA NCO to be promoted to CMSgt (E-9), he worked with Ernie Pyle and other WWII war correspondents, he attended the New York Worlds Fair as a USAF Orientation Group rep and later became the first Palace Info guy (PA assignment guru).

 ... the amazing story of a millitary public affairs icon - from WW II Eagle Squadron Ace to Cold War warrior helping LeMay set up SAC; includes revealing insight into how (and why) he helped shape "modern" USAF public affairs.
 (Ed Note: Colonel Tilley was arguably the one person most responsible for developing USAF PA structure and practice.
 Many innovations he introduced changed military public affairs forever.)

 ... recalls taking the T-Birds to South America, the TFX controversy, solving PA problems in SEA and during the Cuban Missile Crisis ... and a great deal more.

-... recounts her storybook career from salesgirl to instructor pilot to flying as a WASP to becoming a TV producer and an aerospace film/video pioneer.
+... recounts her storybook career from salesgirl to instructor pilot to WASP test pilot to her roles as a TV producer and an aerospace film/video pioneer.